 Identify gaps in services: 1) At the end of 2024, there were about 6,000 children from Franklin County receiving services through Ohio RISE, the Medicaid program for children with complex behavioral health needs, an increase of 30% over the previous year.
-Accordingly, Franklin County DD's long standing collaboration with Franklin County Children Services and Franklin County ADAMH will likewise need to grow.
+Accordingly, Franklin County DD will seek closer partnership with Ohio RISE and Franklin County DD's long standing collaboration with Franklin County Children Services and Franklin County ADAMH will likewise need to grow.
 2) In collaboration with Nationwide Children's Hospital and the Franklin County Family and Children First Council, a) house a dedicated Help Me Grow service coordinator at the hospital to engage with families before their family member is discharged and b) identify and remove cultural barriers that may be adversely impacting the enrollment of eligible children.
 3) Collaborate with community partners to expand in-home respite options for children with complex needs between the ages of 3 and 8.
-4) Communicate broadly about the options for facility-based respite, both through waiver services and also through family resources funding.
+4) Communicate broadly about the options for facility-based respite for children and adults, both through waiver services and also through family resources funding.
 5) Continue ongoing support for dental services for underserved children and adults to the Ohio State University Nisonger Center dental clinics at the Franklin County DD Early Childhood Center at Johnstown Road and at the Nisonger Center.
+6) Continue to offer option for "blended" center and home-based early intervention in the most inclusive setting.

-Improve customer experience: 1) Service Coordination Department will remind staff of timeliness expectations in January 2025.
+Improve customer experience: 1) Service Coordination Department will remind staff of timeliness expectations in January 2025 and explore additional solutions, seeking feedback from staff.
 2) To address proficiency of Service Coordination Department staff and achieve consistency, Franklin County DD will benchmark with other county boards to develop a process and tools so staff can remain current in an environment with regulations continuously evolving.
 3) Develop updated communication materials to address frequently asked questions: what supports are available, what happens after determined eligible, how do services change over the life span (school aged child, adult), parents as paid caregivers, housing resources, etc. Identify multiple channels to disseminate the information.
 4) To offer more opportunities for people served and their families to learn about services available and make connections with each other, a minimum of 30 persons will attend intensive in-person workshops presented by the Franklin County DD Service Coordination Department.